-You should, however, note that listing the two brands as the worst offenders is not to mean the other brands are totally safe.
+You should, however, note that listing the two brands as the worst offenders are not to mean the other brands are totally safe.
 As a matter of fact, Red Rose tea was the only brand found to contain zero pesticides.

 Avoiding the toxic chemicals found in tea

 Ensuring you are safe from the harmful chemicals or pesticides found in teas does not necessary means quitting your tea-drinking habit.
 After all, tea is also a source of some incredible health benefits.
 You can, however, try the following as a solution.

 • Switch to white tea seeing as it contains the least amount of fluoride compared to other teas because it is made from young leaves.

 • Ensure you either brew your tea from scratch or you buy loose leaf tea.